 Planning a trip to this year’s Oktoberfest?
 If so, do you really know what to expect?
-Are you aware there are 14 main tents to choose from, that you need to be up before the milkman to guarantee yourself a seat if you’ve no tickets booked, and that you'll be expected to do more than your fair share of singing?!
-Read on for our tips on how to survive the largest public festival in the world...
+Are you aware there are 14 main tents to choose from, that if you don't have tickets you need to be up before the milkman to guarantee yourself a seat or that a powerful singing voice is one of the greatest assets you could ever have?
+Here is our survival guide for the largest public festival in the world...

 Plan to be in Munich in September, not October

 Contrary to what you may think, most of Oktoberfest actually takes place in September.
-For instance, this year the festivities begin on September 22nd and regrettably come to a halt on October 7th.
-Why is this you ask?
-While it was originally held entirely in October, a number of years later proceedings were moved back a couple of weeks so the festival would experience more favourable weather.
-Nursing a hangover in the sunshine is far nicer than doing so in the cold it seems.
+For instance, this year the festivities begin on 20th September and come to a regrettable end on 5th October.
+Why is this, you ask?
+Well, while it was originally held entirely in October, it was later moved back a couple of weeks so the festival would get better weather.
+I guess nursing a hangover in the sunshine is nicer than doing so in the cold...

 Rise and shine!